Posts

 Please note that audio and video of this service are being live streamed on the Internet and will be recorded.
 The right rear section of the sanctuary will not be captured by any cameras.
 Please be aware that in other sections you may be visible at times.

-Prelude: Berceuse-James Denton Kayleen Yuda
+Prelude: Brother James Air Kayleen Yuda

 Lighting of the Candles